ashok-khanna/lisp-notes/README.md

     (multiply-sum-by-10 5 10)

-<a id="org4f55f34"></a>
+<a id="org5830c27"></a>

 ## Assignment

 `SETF` is LISP's general purpose assignment operator.
 It is a powerful setter that can assign values to many different types of places.

-Places are typically either symbols representing variables or functions, or getter forms that access particular places in objects we wish to modify.
+The syntax of `SETF` is as follows.
+Places are typically either symbols, representing variables or functions, or getter forms that access particular places in objects that we wish to modify.

     (setf place value)